 While on holiday, you might put a padlock on your suitcase and keep your foreign currency in a money belt for safety.
-It is also essential to keep digital security in mind.
+It is also essential to keep digital security, including protection against phishing, in mind.
 You should ensure your online accounts and digital devices are as protected as possible while on holiday.

 Before you take your vacation, you might want to consider taking some extra security measures.
 Here are some christmas cyber security tips that could help limit the damage if the worst happens:

 Backing up your devices is never a bad idea.
 If your phone or tablet goes walkabout, you can restore your treasured photos, messages, and music collection on another device.
 Back-up methods vary depending on the device but are rarely tricky—a quick online search for your device model and "how to backup" will give clear instructions.

 Software updates are often overlooked because they only take a few minutes, but failing to update software makes it easier for hackers to access your private information and can lead to identity theft, money loss, and more.

 Software updates can include new features, better compatibility with different devices or applications, and make the software more stable.
 Software updates are aimed at making your user experience better and more secure.
 Make sure you approve all software updates, including those you've been snoozing for a month (no judgment – we've all been there).
 Updates often include fixes to security issues, so you'll get the best possible protection by staying on top of your device and software updates.

 Turn off the wireless features on your phone when you're not using them, especially in public places, as leaving them on may make your device more vulnerable to hackers.
 Be aware that many computer break-ins are a result of people taking advantage of security holes or problems with programs.
 Unnecessary programs can open up opportunities for others to use, break into, or take control of your computer.